wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-administer-use-management-portal-v1.md

 **To connect to a cluster by using RDP**

-1. Sign in to the [Azure Management Portal](https://manage.windowsazure.cn/).
+1. Sign in to the [Azure Classic Management Portal](https://manage.windowsazure.cn/).
 2. Click **HDINSIGHT** on the left pane.
 You will see a list of deployed HDInsight clusters.
 3. Click the HDInsight cluster that you want to connect to.
 4. From the top of the page, click **CONFIGURATION**.
 5. Click **CONNECT**, and then follow the instructions.

-##<a name="cert"></a> Create a self-signed certificate
+##Create a self-signed certificate

 If you want to perform any operations on the cluster by using the .NET SDK, you must create a self-signed certificate on the workstation, and also upload the certificate to your Azure subscription.
 This is a one-time task.
 You can install the same certificate on other machines, as long as the certificate is valid.

 **To create a self-signed certificate**

 1. Create a self-signed certificate that is used to authenticate the requests.
-You can use Internet Information Services (IIS) or [makecert]( https://msdn.mito create the certificate.
+You can use Internet Information Services (IIS) or [makecert]( https://msdn.microsoft.com/zh-cn/library/bfsktky3(v=vs.110).aspx) to create the certificate.

 2. Browse to the location of the certificate, right-click the certificate, click **Install Certificate**, and install the certificate to the computer's personal store.
 Edit the certificate properties to assign it a friendly name.

-3. Import the certificate into the Azure Management Portal.
+3. Import the certificate into the Azure Classic Management Portal.
 From the portal, click **SETTINGS** on the bottom left of the page, and then click **MANAGEMENT CERTIFICATES**.
 From the bottom of the page, click **UPLOAD** and follow the instructions to upload the .cer file you created in the previous step.

 	![HDI.ClusterCreate.UploadCert][image-hdiclustercreate-uploadcert]